jaani006/E-Voting/README.md

 Ethereum and its network is one of the most suitable ones, due to its consistency, widespread use, and provision of smart contracts logic.
 An e-voting system must be secure, as it should not allow duplicated votes and be fully transparent while protecting the privacy of the attendees.
 In this work, we have implemented and tested a sample e-voting application as a smart contract for the Ethereum network using the Ethereum wallets and the Solidity language.
 Android platform is also considered to allow voting for people who do not have an Ethereum wallet.
 After an election is held, eventually, the Ethereum blockchain will hold the records of ballots and votes.
 Users can submit their votes via an Android device or directly from their Ethereum wallets, and these transaction requests are handled with the consensus of every single Ethereum node.
 This consensus creates a transparent environment for e-voting

-Anyone can use this for the voting between the candidates or different things.
+Anyone can use this for the voting between the candidates or between different things.